Sushmitha-Katti/EVA-4/Session7/Final/README.md

+#Advanced Convolutions

+Used depthwise Convolution and Dialation Convolution On CIFAR10 dataset

 Total Epochs = 40

+Total Parameters = 111,920

 Achived Target in **25th** Epoch (81%)

 But Consistency can be seen from **27th** Epoch

 Best test Accuaracy **82.05%** in **37th** Epoch

 ## Files